How To Can Pickled Onions

 These jewel-toned beauties should be sliced, pickled, then canned for best results.
 They are easy to eat right out of the jar, or as a condiment on top of salads, pasta, burgers, etc.

-There are hundreds of uses for pickled onions.
 They are delicious in sandwiches and the zestiness of the onions helps to balance out the flavor of rich, fatty meats.
+There are hundreds of uses for them!

 You can also use them anywhere you would normally use onions, like in mayonnaise-based salads or tacos.
 They are great for serving at parties and for providing a unique, tangy flavor to any meal.